YawBrefo/Palm_project/README.md

 ---

 <details>
-<summary><strong>5.
-C01_cultivated_uncultivated_summary.ipynb</strong> — cultivated / uncultivated area summary</summary>
+<summary><strong>5. cultivated_summary.ipynb</strong> — cultivated area summary</summary>

-Computes cultivated and uncultivated area per block by pairing QA-validated palm count and blank spot files with their block boundaries, then saves a JSON summary for each block and one combined `all_blocks.json`.
+Computes cultivated area per block by pairing QA-validated palm count and blank spot files with their block boundaries, then saves a JSON summary for each block and one combined `all_blocks.json`.

 ### Inputs